 Make cheeze yourself!
 With ingredients you (likely) have in your pantry!

-I realize I have to share this recipe on my blog because it is the bomb.
-Many of the folks who attended the Blog Launch Party back in April were amazed at the cheesiness of this sauce and I nearly ran out of recipe cards!
+I realize I have to share this recipe on my blog because it is so perfect.
+Many of the folks who attended the Blog Launch Party back in April 2016 were amazed at the cheesiness of this sauce and I nearly ran out of recipe cards!
 I also featured it on a recent post in THE DISH that describes my eating habits for two weeks and made a Instagram story about me cooking it (I do that now!).

-Cheese is a constant discussion topic among current and wannabe vegans.
-It can very hard to give up cheese as it is a staple of American cuisine and also the primary ingredient in most “vegetarian” foods.
+Cheese is a constant discussion topic among current and aspiring vegans.
+It can very hard to give up cheese as it is a staple of American cuisine and also the primary ingredient in most "vegetarian" foods.
 We have all decided that animal-free cheese alternatives can be disappointing at times.
-However, there are a few store brands that I like (Daiya, Chao, anything by the Herbivorous Butcher) but many cheese alternatives have a lot of strange ingredients, weird textures, and are not particularly nutritious.
-The ingredients in this Eazy Cheezey Sauce recipe are real-ass foods that are easy to find and real damn tasty.
-Better yet, you can flavor this cheezey sauce to suit all of your cheezey needs.
+However, there are a few store brands that I like (Miyoko’s, Daiya, Chao, anything by the Herbivorous Butcher) but many cheese alternatives have a lot of strange ingredients, weird textures, and are not particularly nutritious.
+The ingredients in this Eazy Cheezy Sauce recipe are real-ass foods that are easy to find and real damn tasty.
+Better yet, you can flavor this cheezy sauce to suit all of your cheezy needs.

 WHAT YOU NEED